DCAN-Labs/cdni-brain/docs/miniconda.md

 DCAN Labs maintains lab-wide shared miniconda environments which are configured for ease of access to several of our commonly used Python tools such as [Dcm2bids](dcm2bids.md).
 Using the shared environment is in most cases preferred to individual users doing their own Python package installations and/or setting up environments in their MSI home directory.

+***IMPORTANT**:  Environments and installed packages within the lab-wide environment **must** have group read and write permissions open to ensure access for all group users!
+See [here](https://dcan-labs-informational-guide.readthedocs.io/en/latest/msi-login/#directory-and-file-permissions) for info on using a umask to set your default permissions to be group-accessible.
+If you need to fix the permissions of an existing environment and/or package in the lab-wide environment, those can be found at `/home/faird/shared/code/external/envs/miniconda3/mini3/envs/` and `/home/faird/shared/code/external/envs/miniconda3/mini3/pkgs/`* .

 * To load the DCAN labwide miniconda3 environment, first run the following command:

         source /home/faird/shared/code/external/envs/miniconda3/load_miniconda3.sh